magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 Let' move on.

-## Porting to Reagent.
-Step 5: Passing data to Components
+## Porting to Reagent: passing data to components

 Let's now create a `Comment` component, which will depend on the data passed in from its parent (i.e. `ComponentList`).